-• Student completes the Re-Admittance Form in the NIMAA Student Information System along with a personal statement identifying the reason for withdrawal/dismissal, how the situation that precipitated the need for withdrawal/dismissal has been changed or resolved for the student to successfully complete the program.

-- The Finance Team will review the student's account to verify if any payment is overdue from their previous participation in the program.
-If they have an overdue balance, they will not be re-admitted into the program.
-If they do not have an overdue balance, they will move forward in the process. - Student Services will review the student's application and personal statement and conduct a re-admittance interview with the student. - The Associate Director of Education will review student's re-admittance form, data, and communication from Student Services.
-The Associate Director of Education may meet with the student to discuss re-admittance. - The Associate Director of Education will make a re-admittance determination and communicate that to the student. - If the student is approved to re-enter, student must then follow the required policy/protocol for enrollment and continue with Admissions: - The student will need to interview with an Externship Organization, either the same one they attended previously or a new one, to determine fit for the culture and environment of the Externship Organization. - The student may be required to meet with Student Services for a Re-Admittance Evaluation Meeting to discuss program readiness and may be required to develop a success strategy plan to adhere to while continuing in the program. - Student's academic week of re-entry in the program will be determined by the student's previous academic progress, successful term completion of 60% or greater, clinical skills completion, and instructor evaluation of student's academic/clinical progress. - On re-admittance, students will need to complete all required clinical externship hours; a student may be required to complete all 240 hours required regardless of hours completed during the previous enrollment. - Once a student is approved by the Associate Director of Education to reenter the program, the student may be required to remediate or audit previous completed course/material, clinical skills, and/or clinical skills based on the evaluation of previous academic and clinical standing by the Associate Director of Education. - A student on re-admittance may be required to complete a course or term previously taken based on significant curriculum or course description revisions to meet current program requirements. - Re-admitted students will be required to pay student fees according to the Fee Schedule.
-Fees for books and materials may be waived if the student is in possession of materials previously purchased through NIMAA and those materials are in good working order and equivalent to materials required at the time of reentry.
+- Student completes the Re-Admittance Form in the Student Information System which includes a statement identifying the reason for withdrawal/dismissal, and how the situation has been resolved to ensure the student will be successful. - NIMAA will review the student's account to verify if any payment is overdue from their previous participation in the program.
+Students with an overdue balance will be provided If the student does not have an overdue balance, they will move forward in the process. - Student Services will review the student's application and re-admittance form, and conduct a re-admittance interview with the student. - The Associate Director of Education will review the student's re-admittance form, data, and communication from Student Services.
+The Associate Director of Education may meet with the student to discuss re-admittance, if deemed necessary. - The Associate Director of Education will make a re-admittance determination and communicate that to the student. - If the student is approved to re-enter, the student must then follow the required policy/protocol for enrollment and continue with admissions: - The student will need to interview with an externship organization, either the same one they attended previously or a new one, to determine fit for the culture and environment of the externship organization. - The student may be required to meet with Student Services for a Re-Admittance Evaluation Meeting to discuss program readiness and may be required to develop a success strategy plan to adhere to while continuing in the program. - The student's academic week of re-entry in the program will be determined by the student's previous academic progress, clinical skills completion, and instructor evaluation of the student's academic/clinical progress. - On re-admittance, students will need to complete all required clinical externship hours; a student may be required to complete all 240 hours required regardless of hours completed during the previous enrollment. - Once a student is approved by the Associate Director of Education to reenter the program, the student will be required to retake all courses where they had a failing grade or did not complete the course (received a "W"). - A student on re-admittance may be required to complete a course previously taken based on significant curriculum or course description revisions to meet current program requirements.

-- Re-admitted students owe Other Costs in full if those costs were not paid during their previous enrollment.
-(E.g. if they withdrew before the due date for Other Costs). - Re-admitted students will not be charged for courses previously completed.
-Their overall tuition will be reduced by the cost of completed courses which will be calculated by multiplying the clock hours of the completed course(s) by the per clock hour cost as stated at the time of reentry.
+- Re-admitted students will be required to pay student fees according to the published fee schedule for the cohort in which they are re-admitted.
+Fees for books and materials may be waived if the student is in possession of materials previously purchased through NIMAA and those materials are in good working order and equivalent to materials required at the time of reentry. - Re-admitted students will be required to pay Other Costs in full if those costs were not paid during their previous enrollment (e.g. if they withdrew before the due date for other costs). - Re-admitted students will not be charged for courses previously completed (finalized) with a 2.0 or better.
+Their overall tuition will be calculated by multiplying the clock hours of the completed course(s) by the per clock hour cost as published at the time of reentry.